brycebaril/smart-tee/README.md

 # TODO

+* Tests
 * More work
+  * usage
-  * allow usage to prite usage based on loaded providers
+  * allow usage to write usage based on loaded providers
   * prepare for new streams2 work
 * Documentation
 * More streams